ver0niqueg/ver0niqueg/README.md

 # Hi there, I am Veronique ! ⋆˚✿˖°

-Student at 42 Paris interested in computer science and programming
+Student at 42 Paris interested in web development and data science Love learning new skills and new technologies
-Learning software development and sharing my projects here
+Sharing my projects here ;)

 ---